 Martinho de Dume based the names on the full observance of Easter week.

 Easter week, also known as Holy Week is the most important week on the calendar for Catholics.
 Despite its name, it is the week leading up to but does not include Easter Sunday.
 It is also the last week of Lent.
-The holy days celebrated during week begin with Palm Sunday, followed by Holy Wednesday (Spy Wednesday), Maundy Thursday (Holy Thursday), Good Friday (Holy Friday), and Holy Saturday.
+The holy days celebrated during week beginning with Palm Sunday, followed by Holy Wednesday (Spy Wednesday), Maundy Thursday (Holy Thursday), Good Friday (Holy Friday), and Holy Saturday.

 Domingo (Sunday) has its origin in the Latin expression for the Day of the Lord.
 Saturday was named for the Hebrew word Shabbat.
 The other days, which mean "second fair", "third fair", all the way up to "sixth fair", came from the Latin terms for the “second day in which one shouldn’t work” (in observance of Easter week).
 The weekday names should not be confused with the Portuguese word for vacation, férias.